Google

-II.
-Writing the Server
+Writing the RPC Server using XDR

 Create "llist_svc_proc.c" to hold the server code.
 I #included llist.h, copied over the prototypes, and implemented the server as follows: